BinstonWinston/SMO-Prop-Hunt/README.md

 ### Partial Support (limited object set)
 * Moon

+### No prop support
+* Cloud
+* Ruined
+* Dark Side
+* Darker Side

 Props for each kingdom are defined in `include/algorithms/CaptureTypes.h`

+# Known Issues
+* Mid-air freeze causes you to rise slightly over the course of a couple minutes

 # Credits
 - SMOOnline